 It is best to avoid drinking alcohol while boating to prevent placing yourself and others in dangerous situations such as leaning over too far, jumping from vessel to vessel, and moving around too much or standing, leading to passengers falling overboard or a boat capsizing.
-Also, make sure you keep a sharp lookout, maintain surrounding awareness, and advise other passengers about general boating safety tips.
-During boat launching and recovery, you should pay close attention to docks and the ground near shorelines for any ice, so you do not end up slipping and hurting yourself.
+Also, keep a sharp lookout, maintain surrounding awareness, and advise other passengers about general boating safety tips.
+During boat launching and recovery, you should pay close attention to docks and the ground near shorelines for any ice so you do not end up slipping and hurting yourself.

 Check Your Boat or Yacht Insurance

-When’s the last time you reviewed your boat or yacht insurance coverage?
+When was the last time you reviewed your boat or yacht insurance coverage?
 Do you have a lay-up period?
 Lay-up is a period that the boat will not be used.
 These policies are typically for boats located in climates with cold winters.
 During a lay-up period, the boat insurance coverage includes damage that may occur while stored but not navigated.
 A lay-up period is an opportunity to save on boat insurance premiums, but you’ll want to verify that you are not boating without adequate yacht insurance coverage.